jsfuentes/Code-Cheatsheet/JS/React/redux/redux.md

 Minimal 3rd party State management lib

-- Stores is singleton that holds all app data
+- Stores is **singleton** that holds all app data

-- Actions are events that trigger change state
+- Actions are events that trigger change state, objects with a type field usually written as `"domain/eventName"` with single `payload`
-- Reducers are pure functional defs of how app changes on events
+- Reducers are pure functional defs of how app changes on events, you have m

 Allows you to not pass stateHandlers and data down through children, by allowing global accessiblity

 Just like React dont mutate store, make new obj so redux trigger updates

-## Installation
+## Function List

-`npm install redux`

 - [createStore(reducer, [preloadedState\], [enhancer])](https://redux.js.org/api/createstore)
 - [combineReducers(reducers)](https://redux.js.org/api/combinereducers)